QuentinCG/Linux-Monitor-Python-Library/README.md

   - Check services status and restart them if needed
   - Check certificates expiration and validity
   - Check last user connections IPs
+  - Check uptime (to inform if the server has been rebooted)

 Additionnal functionalities:
   - Get hostname, OS details, kernel version, server datetime, uptime